citrus/has_token_id/README.md

 That's basically it!
 Your Items will now know to use their token as their identifier.

-Play with it in your `rails console`
+Try it out in your `rails console`

 ```ruby
 @item = Item.create(:name => "Tokenz!")